Boiler Fan Noise: Top 8 Fan Faults and Replacement Costs

-The draught the fan creates into the flue, should counter any draught trying to get into the flue (i.e. wind).
+The draught a fan creates into the flue should counter any draught trying to get into the flue (i.e. wind).

 #2 – Loose Wiring/Connections

 Any noise stems from vibration.
-And those vibrations (over years) can cause the connections and wiring to work loose.
+And this vibration (over years) can cause the connections and wiring to come loose.

-As we’ve mentioned the PCB needs to see a signal showing the fan is working before allowing the boiler to fire up or continue operating.
+As we’ve mentioned, the PCB needs a signal showing the fan is working before allowing the boiler to fire up or continue operating.

-If loose wiring or connections aren’t allowing that to happen, the boiler will lock out.
+If loose wiring or connections block this signal from getting through to the PCB, the boiler will lock out.

 Get a Gas Safe engineer to inspect the fan for loose wiring and connections.
 They’ll need to be secured.